-5.4 Economic Profile
+5.5 Economic profile

-Over its history the Head of the Lake has had a changing economy.
-Today, tourism is the most significant industry to the Head of the Lake, followed by hospitality, film, agriculture, and trade.
+Over its history, the Head of Lake Whakatipu has had a changing economy.
+Today, tourism is the most significant industry in the area, followed by hospitality, film, agriculture and trade.

-In the Head of the Lake, the local Gross Domestic Product (GDP) for 2022 was estimated to be \$42.42 million with the tourism industry making up a significant portion of this Head of the Lake GDP (Infometrics, 2023).
+In the Head of the Lake area, the local Gross Domestic Product (GDP) for 2022 was estimated to be \$42.42 million3 with the tourism industry making up a significant portion of this area's GDP (Healy et al., 2024).

 The Head of the Lake is a popular tourist destination, hosting activities such as jet boating, tramping (hiking), fishing, hunting, horse trekking, farm tours, 4WD safaris, scenic flights, and Lord of the Rings tours.
-It also acts as a gateway to Mount Aspiring National Park and some of Aotearoa New Zealand's premier tramping and day-walk attractions, including the Routeburn Track (one of Aotearoa New Zealand's Great Walks), the Rees-Dart Track, and the Greenstone and Caples Tracks.
+It also acts as a gateway to Mount Aspiring National Park and some of Aotearoa New Zealand's premier tramping and day-walk attractions, including the Routeburn Track (one of Aotearoa New Zealand's Great Walks), the Rees-Dart Track and the Greenstone and Caples Tracks.

 In 2023, the total number of daily visitors for the Head of the Lake area was estimated to be 339 people on an average day and up to 935 people on peak days (QLDC, 2024).
-Looking ahead to

-2053, with a medium growth scenario, the number of average day visitors is projected to increase to 733 people, and 1919 people on peak days (QLDC, 2024).
+Looking ahead to 2053, with a medium growth scenario, the number of average day visitors is projected to increase to 733 people, and 1919 people on peak days (QLDC, 2024).

-The Head of the Lake is also a popular filming location for the film industry.
-Most production teams are based in Queenstown and travel to and from Glenorchy, while some temporarily basing themselves in Glenorchy.
+The Head of the Lake is also a popular location for the film industry.
+Most production teams are based in Queenstown and travel to and from Glenorchy, while some temporarily base themselves in Glenorchy.